-- 119. The Human Resources Director agrees to work with City departments to ensure proper utilization of Proposition F and temporary exempt ("as needed") employees when such positions would more appropriately or efficiently be filled by permanent employees.
-In addition, the City will notify holdovers in represented classifications of any recruitment for exempt positions in their classifications. - 120.
-It is understood that to the degree increased utilization of such employees may be required in certain represented classifications to provide staffing coverage due to employees taking floating holidays as described in paragraphs 392 and 393 of the parties' 2006-2012 Agreement, such work will be offered to holdovers in such represented classifications.
+122. The Human Resources Director agrees to work with City departments to ensure proper utilization of Proposition F and temporary exempt ("as needed") employees when such positions would more appropriately or efficiently be filled by permanent employees.
+In addition, the City will notify holdovers in represented classifications of any recruitment for exempt positions in their classifications.
+123. The Union and the City will meet to review and identify exempt appointments in Categories 17 and 18 that may be appropriate for conversion to permanent civil service.
+The parties agree to conclude this process not later than December 31, 2019.
+After that date, any remaining unresolved issues will be referred to the Union-City Relations Committee.
+The Union reserves the right to appeal or contest exempt appointments to the Civil Service Commission.